Progressives fume as Biden Supreme Court commission seems to reject court-packing

 The White House has emphasized that the documents the commission released Thursday were only discussion materials, not even a draft of a final report.
 The commission still has some time to produce its final document.
 It is also notably tasked not with making recommendations but with summarizing the debate around court reform and some potential actions Congress or the White House could take on the issue.

+"The commission has not edited the material and the material should not be understood to represent the commission's views or those of any particular commissioner," Bauer said.
+"To this point and particularly in light of some confusion and uncertainty since the posting of these materials, we refer you to the front page of each of the drafts that have been publicly posted that clearly set forth these points."

+Bauer added that the materials are "not the commission's drafts nor a draft report of the commission.

-President Biden's commission is meeting Friday morning to talk about the discussion materials before it produces its final report which will be released later this fall.
-The commission's discussion materials present a mixed view on the merits of packing the Supreme Court, a topic that is likely to dominate a significant portion of the Friday meeting.
+The commission's discussion materials, which come ahead of a report that is expected to be released later this year, present a mixed view on the merits of packing the Supreme Court, a topic that is likely to dominate a significant portion of the Friday meeting.

 BOSTON BOMBER CASE: KAVANAUGH, KAGAN CLASH IN RARE TESTY EXCHANGE OVER MITIGATING EVIDENCE